particle-iot/docs/src/content/datasheets/app-notes/an005-threading-explainer.md

 Though the semantics are a bit different, you might use threads in the same way you would use separate processes in Unix as well.

-Particle devices (Gen 2 and Gen 3, including the Photon, P1, Electron, E Series, Argon, Boron, Xenon, and B Series) all include support for threaded execution of code.
+Particle devices (Gen 2 and Gen 3, including the Photon, P1, Electron, E Series, Argon, Boron, B Series SoM, and Tracker SoM) all include support for threaded execution of code.

 Author: Rick